-Butterflied chicken will cook quicker and more evenly than a whole roasted chicken, the skin will get super crispy, and the meat stays moist and super juicy.
+Not only does butterfly chicken cook more quickly than a whole roasted chicken, the skin gets extra crispy, and the meat stays moist and super juicy.

 You may also like: Sheetpan Roasted Salmon, Sheetpan Steak Fajitas.